 When checking the engine oil, be sure to check if the oil is clean.
-If the oil is not clean, drain the oil by removing the oil drain plug and opening drain valve.
-Refill with the specified amount of oil as outlined in the ISUZU Engine Owner's Manual.
+If the oil is not clean, drain the oil by removing the oil drain plug, and refill with the specified amount of oil as outlined in the ISUZU Engine Owner's Manual.
 Oil should be warm before draining.